 You should also eat more vegetables, fruit, and whole grains like oatmeal and barley.

 If you eat red meat, here are some ways to decrease fat without giving up flavor:

 Select lean cuts when you buy meat.
-The terms "round" and "loin" indicate lower fat.
+The terms "round" and "loin" mean lower fat.

 Trim off fat from meat before cooking.

-If you need help with your diet, talk with you health care provider about seeing a dietician or nutritionist.
+If you need help with your diet, talk with you healthcare provider about seeing a dietitian or nutritionist.